vpaesa/cxlsx_to_csv/README.md

 * Simple converter, pretty fast as done in C.
 * Only depends on [miniz](https://code.google.com/p/miniz/) (included for convenience) and one XML library, that can be either [Expat](http://expat.sourceforge.net/) or [Parsifal](http://www.saunalahti.fi/~samiuus/toni/xmlproc/) or [Mini-XML](http://www.msweet.org/projects.php?Z3).

-The .XLSX format is just a glorified .ZIP (that I open thanks to miniz), containing a set of .XML files (that I parse thanks to Expat or Mini-XML).
+The .XLSX format is just a glorified .ZIP (that I open thanks to miniz), containing a set of .XML files (that I parse thanks to Expat or Mini-XML or Parsifal).
 Notice that Excel stores dates as the number of days that have elapsed since 1-January-1900 (the Excel Epoch), and this program exports dates simply as the floating point value they are stored.

 ###SYNOPSIS: